 The overriding regulatory program for these activities was established in 1972 – the National Pollutant Discharge Elimination System (NPDES).

-ESC has established experience in providing our clients support and guidance to understand their obligations under these requirements and ensure regulatory compliance.
+ESC has established experience in providing our clients EPA enforcement consulting to understand their obligations under these requirements and ensure regulatory compliance.

 We look forward to assisting you.

 The following is a sampling of key project services that have been provided to just a few of our satisfied customers:

 - Investigated the applicability of stormwater regulations to a company’s NOI (Notice of Intent) and stormwater discharge permit application.
 Additional services included the development of the facility stormwater management plan and supporting drawings.

 - Determined that facilities with general permits for Stormwater associated with industrial activity, were not subject to Stormwater permitting and obtained approval from the agency to terminate the permit and replace it with a no-exposure certification.